lk-geimfari/mimesis/docs/index.rst

 |build| |docs-version| |pypi-version| |code-health| |codacy-badge| |issues|

-Church is a library to generate fake data.
+Generic is a library to generate fake data.
 It's very useful when you need to bootstrap your database.
-Church doesn't have any dependencies.
+Generic doesn't have any dependencies.

 At this moment a library has 9 supported locales:

     - English (en)
     - Español (es)